jlegrande/wxquick/README.md

 app.MainLoop()
 ```

 What's the frame.pack() call all about?
 That's where the magic happens.
-The packer is what lays out the widgets in the frame and any of its children (and their children, and their children's children, etc.).
+The packer is what lays out the child widgets in the frame (and their children, and their children's children, etc.).

 Not very interesting eh?
 Let's try a modified version of the "Building a simple text editor" example from http://wiki.wxpython.org/Getting%20Started